 Lastly, you definitely don’t want to stay near the diaolous themselves, if there are even hotels nearby.
 Literally in the middle of nowhere and completely dead in the dark night.

 As an ABC, it was interesting to visit my so-called “roots”.
 I had been to Guangzhou multiple times before, but never to Kaiping, which is a little out of the way.
 Even if I knew no one there and struggled to understand their dialect of Cantonese, people in general were very nice and tolerant of our obvious outsiderness (face masks and backpacks).
-Given the large population of Chinese who emigrated from there, I’m sure they are somewhat used to seeing overseas Chinese in search of their roots.
-The diaolou are worth visting at least once; fascinating structures and a glimpse into the life of the past.
-And with hardly any people around and wide open spaces, it’s a pleasant place to escape the mad rush of Asia.
-It’s a shame Chikan is now closed for renovations, as it would have been a really nice old town to explore too.
+Given the large population of Chinese who emigrated from there, I’m sure they are somewhat used to seeing 华裔 [huayi] in search of their roots.
+The diaolou are worth visting at least once — fascinating structures that provide a glimpse into the life of the past.
+And the wide open spaces make it a pleasant place to escape the mad rush of Asia.
+It’s a shame Chikan is now closed for renovations; it would have been a really nice old town to explore too.

 Kaiping city itself is a dusty affair with the typical Chinese haze.
 To be honest, it’s nothing special and borderline ugly.
 Around the bus station are touts trying to get you to take their taxi or tuk-tuks.
 I was impressed with the electric buses though, which you can see charging at the station.
 Very progressive for such a small city.
 While wandering around our hotel in the evening in search of food, we stumbled across a fruit market.
 There is also a Kaiping Tourist Street near the river, but we didn’t get a chance to venture that far.

 The most modern looking place was some 5km from Yici, a multi-storey shopping centre called Easco City, which we passed on the way back from the diaolou.
 We subsequently dropped by the next day for a quick lunch, and found it relatively empty.
-The ground floor was packed with expensive Hong Kong jewellery brands like Chow Tai Fook and Luk Fook, while the upper floors housed a IMAX cinema and restaurants.
+Expensive Hong Kong jewellery brands like Chow Tai Fook and Luk Fook filled the ground floor, while the upper floors housed a IMAX cinema and restaurants.
 There was also a McDonald’s.

-It’s worth nothing that with the exception of the diaolou, which is a tourist site, there is almost zero English support around the city.
+It’s worth nothing that with the exception of the slightly-touristy diaolou, there is virtually zero English support around the city.
 So if you don’t speak Mandarin or Cantonese, I recommend you bring someone who does!